PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 `SORT(aList)`

-Returns a new list that is a sorted version of `aList` (must be an array of integers).
+Returns a new list that is a sorted version of `aList`.
 The sorting is done in ascending order.
+Supports lists of integers, floats, mixed numeric types, and strings (sorted lexicographically).

 `RANGE(start (optional), end)`